rock-jy/hello-world/README.md

 Hi, this is Yin.
-A Beginner ABC of coding.
+A Beginner of coding.